Biofuels requirements in NSW

 Less serious incidences of non-compliance with the legislation are dealt with by penalty notice.
 For serious breaches of the Act, a business can be prosecuted in court.
 If prosecution leads to a guilty verdict, the court can impose penalties up to $550,000.
 Fair Trading’s enforcement policy calls for education as the first response.
 Prosecution is utilised where other methods of achieving compliance have not succeeded or where there is a case of significant consumer or community harm.

-Operators of other service stations may also be required, on occasion, to submit a sales volume return to Fair Trading.
+Operators of other service stations may also be asked to submit a sales volume return to Fair Trading.
 This will only be required if and when the Secretary publishes an order on the NSW Legislation website requesting information about a particular quarter.
-You will receive notification if an order is published requiring you to submit a quarterly return.
+You will receive a notification if this is required.

-In order to submit quarterly returns as required, all service station operators must keep certain records of their fuel and diesel sales.
+In order to submit quarterly returns, you must keep records of fuel and diesel sales.

 The Biofuels Regulation requires the following information to be included in those records:

-The records may be kept in the form of copies of invoices or other records of sale and must be retained for at least seven years after the end of the financial quarter in which the purchase was made.
+The records can be copies of invoices or other records of sale and must be kept for at least seven years after the end of the financial quarter in which the purchase was made.